 An Advance Ruling Authority helps the candidate in planning the activities which are accountable for payment of GST.
 Orders by AAR brings inevitability in determining the tax obligation, as the ruling given by the Authority for Advance Ruling is compulsory on the candidate as well as Government authority.
 Additionally, it helps in evading long-drawn and exclusive litigation later.
 Looking for an advance ruling is reasonable, and the process is simple and prompt.
 It thus delivers inevitability and transparency to a taxpayer with reference to any issue which may possibly cause a dispute with the tax management.
-A lawfully constituted form known as Authority for Advance Ruling (AAR) can give a compulsory ruling to a candidate who is a registered taxable person or is responsible for being registered under GST.
+A lawfully constituted form known as Authority for Advance Ruling (AAR) can give a compulsory ruling to a candidate who is a registered taxable person or is responsible for being registered under Goods and services tax.

 Orders by AAR on Coal handling and Distribution charges